-What happens when the student's status is "SAP Cancel"?
+What happens when the student's status is SAP Cancel?

-The student is no longer eligible for financial aid, including federal loans, as well as any aid that requires an eligible SAP status.
+The student is no longer eligible for federal financial aid, including grants, federal Stafford loans, as well as institutional and/or state financial aid that require an eligible SAP status.

-How is eligibility regained?
+How can a student regain eligibility?

-1. Appeal: If extenuating circumstances during specific terms of enrollment caused the student to not earn all attempted credits or maintain the minimum GPA, the student may file an SAP Appeal.
+- 1. Appeal: If extenuating circumstances during specific terms of enrollment caused the student to not earn all attempted credits, or maintain the minimum GPA, the student may file a SAP Appeal.
 Appeal forms are available on the SLU Financial Aid website.
-Examples of extenuating circumstances include but are not limited to unexpected death or major hospitalization of an immediate family member, extended hospitalization or medical condition of student, house fire, or being a victim of a violent crime.
+Examples of extenuating circumstances include, but are not limited to, unexpected death or major hospitalization of an immediate family member, extended hospitalization or medical condition of student, house fire, or a victim of a violent crime.
 Unexpected employment or work issues beyond the student's control may be considered on a case-by-case basis.
 The appeal should address and document these extenuating circumstances and describe how the circumstances have changed so that the student is in a better position to be academically successful.
-Appeals must include supporting documentation.
-Incomplete appeals or those missing documentation are typically denied.
-A committee will review the appeal, and the committee's decision is final.

-2. Appeal requirements

-a.
-The student must provide a typewritten personal statement (not written by someone else on the student's behalf) and attach documentation of extenuating circumstances for specific terms of study with unearned (dropped, failed, incomplete, missing grades, repeated) credits that caused the student to not meet the SAP requirements.

-b.
-The student must explain what has changed that will allow the student to either meet the SAP requirements at the next calculation or meet the requirements of the academic plan.

-c.
-The student must attach an academic plan developed by an academic advisor which ensures that the student will meet the SAP requirements by a specific point in time, if Financial Aid determines that he or she can't meet the SAP requirements by the end of the next semester.
+Appeals must include supporting documentation such as academic evaluation and an academic plan signed by academic advisor.
+Incomplete appeals, forms accompanying the appeal, or those missing documentation will be denied.
+A committee will review the appeal and post a decision on Elion and notify the student in writing within 2 (two) weeks of the appeal submission; the committee's decision is final. - 2.
+Appeal requirements - a.
+The student must provide a typewritten personal statement (not written by someone else on the student's behalf) and attach documentation of extenuating circumstances for specific terms of study with unearned (dropped, failed, incomplete, missing grades, repeated) credits that caused the student to not meet the SAP requirements. - b.
+The student must explain what has changed that will allow the student to either meet the SAP requirements at the next calculation, or meet the requirements of the academic plan. - c.
+The student must attach an academic plan developed by an academic advisor that ensures the student will meet the SAP requirements by a specific point in time, if FA determines that he or she is unable to meet SAP requirements by the end of the next semester or payment period.